thiagofborn/awslogs-agent-setup/README.md

 # awslogs-agent-setup
 Use at your own risk.
-Agent that installs the awslogs on an host, with a small fix to Amazon Linux 2
+Agent that installs the awslogs on a host, with a small fix to Amazon Linux 2

 Public Domain.
 Probably AWS will fix the repositories in a near future.